SB404 Alabama 2017 Session

 - Checks, deferred presentment, regulation by Banking Dept., renewals, repayment plans further authorized, licensees to notify customer of installment loans, Secs.
 5-18A-2, 5-18A-3, 5-18A-12, 5-18A-13 am'd.

-This bill would remove the provision authorizing one renewal or extension of a deferred presentment transaction and specify that the licensee could not enter into a new transaction with the customer until at least 48 hours after the previous transaction is paid in full.
+- No renewal or extension; a new transaction cannot start until at least 48 hours after the previous transaction is paid in full.

 - Subjects